tweag/nickel/doc/manual/contracts.md

   Dyn -> Dyn -> Dyn
   ```

-Take the record contract `{foo | FooContract}`:
+Take the record contract `{foo | FooContract}` applied to the value `{foo =
+42}`:

 - the immediate part of this contract will check that the value is a record and
-    that its only field is `foo`.
+    that its only field is `foo`, which is the case.
-- the delayed part will push is the `FooContract` contract (more
+- the delayed part will push the `FooContract` contract inside the value and
-    precisely map lazily) inside the value.
-The resulting enriched value is
-    returned.
+    return the result, giving `{foo | FooContract = 42}`.

-A contract built from a predicate or a validator only has an immediate part.
+A contract built from a predicate or a validator (using respectively
+`std.contract.from_predicate` and `std.contract.from_validator`) only has an
+immediate part.
+Dually, a contract built from `std.contract.delayed` only has a
+delayed part.

 ### Writing a delayed contract